top of page

 Stepping back to observe your teaching practice might feel like extra work on an already overflowing plate, but trust me, the insights and the growth that come from it are invaluable.
 It's an ongoing process, a journey where every step, every observation, brings you closer to becoming the teacher you aspire to be.

-So, fellow superheroes, ready to step back, slow down, and see your teaching magic in action?
+So, fellow educators, ready to step back, slow down, and see your teaching magic in action?
 Lights, camera, and non-evaluative observation!

 bottom of page